-The notice includes a response form on which you should indicate whether you agree with all changes, do not agree with some of the changes, or do not agree with any of the changes the IRS is proposing.
-On Step C of the response form, you may authorize someone other than yourself to contact the IRS concerning the notice.
+The notice includes a response form on which you should indicate whether you agree with all the changes, or do not agree with some or any of the changes the IRS is proposing.
+The response form also allows you to authorize someone other than yourself to contact the IRS concerning the notice and provides payment options.

 If you agree with the proposed adjustments, complete and sign the response form and return it in the enclosed envelope.
-Notice that the proposed tax listed on the notice may not include any interest and/or penalty that you may owe.
-You may pay the amount you owe within 30 days from the date of notice, or you may send the signed consent without payment, and the IRS will bill you for the amount due plus additional penalty and/or interest charges.
-You may request a payment arrangement to pay the amount you owe.
-If you wish to pay in installments, please complete and sign the "Installment Agreement Request" ( Form 9465 (PDF)) enclosed with the notice and return it with the response form.
+The proposed adjustments will generally show interest calculated to 30 days from the date on the notice.
+Additionally, certain penalties may also apply but may not be shown.
+You may pay the amount you owe within 30 days from the date of notice, make a partial payment, or you may send the signed consent without payment, and the IRS will bill you for the amount due plus additional penalty and/or interest charges.
+If making a payment, please use the enclosed payment voucher to ensure proper application of your payment.
+If you are unable to pay, you may request a payment arrangement to pay the amount you owe.
+If you wish to pay in installments, please complete and sign the "Installment Agreement Request" ( Form 9465 (PDF)) and return it with the response form.
 You will be contacted later with payment information.
-If your request for an installment agreement is approved, you will be charged a fee.
+If your request for an installment agreement is approved, you may be charged a fee.

-If we do not hear from you within the 30 or 60 day period, and there is a proposed balance due, a statutory notice of deficiency will be issued and additional interest will be charged.
+If we do not hear from you within the 30 or 60-day period, and there is a proposed balance due, a statutory notice of deficiency will be issued and additional interest will be charged.

-Page Last Reviewed or Updated: January 14, 2013
+Page Last Reviewed or Updated: August 26, 2013